texfaq/texfaq.github.io/FAQ-scriptfonts.md

   other symbols) a set of calligraphic letters, though (again) they're rather similar to the default Computer Modern set.
-- RSFS The [`mathrsfs`](https://ctan.org/pkg/mathrsfs) package uses a really fancy script font (the name stands for ''Ralph Smith's Formal Script'') which is already part of most modern TeX distributions (Type&nbsp;1 versions of the font are also provided, courtesy of Taco Hoekwater).
+- RSFS The [`mathrsfs`](https://ctan.org/pkg/mathrsfs) package uses a really fancy script font (the name stands for "Ralph Smith's Formal Script") which is already part of most modern TeX distributions (Type&nbsp;1 versions of the font are also provided, courtesy of Taco Hoekwater).
 The package creates a new command `\mathscr`.